dwrensha/zillions/README.md

 # Zillions

-A toy server spec and some sample implementations.
+A toy chat server spec and some sample implementations.

 To help you choose among the many ways to write code to perform concurrent I/O.